CSLearning4U/StudentCSP/_sources/CSPTurtleDecisions/ch14_exercises.rst

         .. tab:: Question

             The code currently makes the two turtles just draw a circle.
-Fix the errors on line 13 so that the turtles move towards each other and spin away when they get close and then move.
+Fix the errors on line 13 so that the turtles move towards each other and then turn around and move away from each other.

             .. activecode::  ch14ex14q
                 :nocodelens: